3,003: Student Records

-- Records which the student has waived the right to inspect.
+- Records that the student has waived the right to inspect.

 - Records of instructional, supervisory, and administrative personnel which are in the sole possession of the maker and which are not accessible or revealed to any other person except a regular replacement for that record holder.
 An example would be a professor's grade book.

 - Records of law enforcement agencies which are kept separate from educational records, maintained only for law enforcement purposes, and available only to law enforcement officials of the same jurisdiction.

 - Privileged records of physicians, psychiatrists, and other professionals concerned with the treatment of a student and available only to other professionals providing treatment.
 (Students may designate a physician or other appropriate professional to view the records.)

 - No record may be made in relation to any of the following matters except upon the expressed written request of the student: (a) race; (b) religion; (c) sexual orientation; (d) gender identity; (e) political affiliation or social view; and (f) membership in any organization other than honorary and professional organizations directly related to the educational process.

 - Provision shall also be made for periodic destruction of non-current disciplinary files, except those cases resulting in expulsion.

 The University maintains all of its official academic information in the General Course Catalog.
 When visiting the General Course Catalog, users are recommended to use the search box in the upper-right area of the website.
 It is also helpful to narrow your search using the following options from the drop-down menu: